-Generating a click ID
+How to generate a click ID

-gclsrc=aw.ds: the click ID was generated by an Google Ads account that is using auto-tagging.
+gclsrc=aw.ds: the click ID was generated by a Google Ads account that is managed by Search Ads 360.

 gclsrc are reserved parameter names: Search Ads 360 uses them and does not de-duplicate if you also use them.